BitcoinBR Hits 24 Hour Volume of $0.02 (BTCBR)

 - Jeff in Space (JEFF) traded down 2.2% against the dollar and now trades at $2.75 or 0.00010076 BTC.

-BitcoinBR’s genesis date was November 4th, 2021.
+BitcoinBR was first traded on November 4th, 2021.
 BitcoinBR’s total supply is 21,000,000,000 tokens and its circulating supply is 1,000,000,000 tokens.
-The official website for BitcoinBR is btcbr.info.
 The Reddit community for BitcoinBR is https://reddit.com/r/bitcoinbr_btcbr and the currency’s Github account can be viewed here.
-The official message board for BitcoinBR is bitcoinbr.medium.com.
 BitcoinBR’s official Twitter account is @bitcoinbr_info.
+The official website for BitcoinBR is btcbr.info.
+BitcoinBR’s official message board is bitcoinbr.medium.com.

 [Telegram](https://t.me/BitcoinBR%5FInfo)[Discord](https://discord.com/invite/MP3Vyuh5xf)[Medium](https://bitcoinbr.medium.com/)”

-It is usually not currently possible to buy alternative cryptocurrencies such as BitcoinBR directly using US dollars.
-Investors seeking to trade BitcoinBR should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitcoinBR using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as BitcoinBR directly using US dollars.
+Investors seeking to acquire BitcoinBR should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase BitcoinBR using one of the exchanges listed above.

 Receive News & Updates for BitcoinBR Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitcoinBR and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.